BLOG LINKS SUBSCRIBE TO LT TOPICAL INDEX

 A Hindu Yogi Speaks: "There is no Christian Yoga."

 The following article is written by Yogi Baba Prem, who is a Hindu Yogi, a Vedavisharada trained in the traditional gurukural system.
-We hope that Thomas Nelson, who publishes Yoga for Christians, American Family Association, who sells Holy Yoga, and emerging leader, Doug Pagitt, who offers it at his church, will all read this article by Yogi Baba Prem.
+We hope that Thomas Nelson, who publishes Yoga for Christians, and emerging leader, Doug Pagitt, who offers it at his church, will all read this article by Yogi Baba Prem.

 "There is no Christian Yoga?" by Yogi Baba Prem